Time-Frequency Analysis and Coorbit Spaces of Operators: Preliminaries

 \subsubsection{Twisted Convolutions}

-Reproducing properties of Gabor spaces are intimately connected to the \textit{twisted convolution}, which is defined in terms of the $2$-cocycle of $\pi(z)$, which we define as $c(z,z')=e^{-2\pi ix'(\omega-\omega')}$, such that $\pi(z)^*\pi(z')=c(z,z')\pi(z-z')^*$.
-We define the twisted convolution for a general Lebesgue-Bochner space (for details see for example \cite{DincVecMeas}).
-The twisted convolution presented here swaps the arguments, but this is only in order to fit our construction of the operator STFT with the standard notation in coorbit theory. \begin{definition} Given some locally compact group $G$ and Banach algebra $B$, for two functions $F,H\in L^2(G;B)$, we define the twisted convolution $\natural$ with respect to cocycle $c(z,z')$ as
+Reproducing properties of Gabor spaces are intimately connected to the \textit{twisted convolution}, which is defined in terms of the $2$-cocycle of $\pi(z)$, which we define as $c(z,z')=e^{-2\pi ix'(\omega-\omega')}$, such that $\pi(z)^*\pi(z')=c(z,z')\pi(z+z')^*$.
+We define the twisted convolution for a Lebesgue-Bochner space (for details see for example \cite{DincVecMeas}).
+The twisted convolution presented here swaps the arguments, but this is only in order to fit our construction of the operator STFT with the standard notation in coorbit theory. \begin{definition} Given two operator-valued functions $F,H\in L^2(\mathbb{R}^{2d};\mathcal{HS})$, we define the twisted convolution $\natural$ as